Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3: ON, the Super Tank throws itself.
 			"Ability Enabled"				"0"

+			// Display a message whenever the ability activate/deactivate.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Ability Message"				"0"

 			// The Super Tank can throw these cars.
 			// Combine numbers in any order for different results.
 			// Repeat the same number to increase its chance of being chosen.